vmagelo/msdocs-django-three-azure-services/README.md

 # Deploy a Python (Django) web app with PostgreSQL in Azure

-This is a Python (Django) web app using the Django framework with three Azure services: App Service, Azure Database for PostgreSQL relational database service, and Azure Blob Storage.
-The Django web app is hosted in a fully managed Azure App Service.
-The web app is an example of a restaurant review site.
+This is a Python (Django) web app using the Django framework with three Azure services: Azure App Service, Azure Database for PostgreSQL relational database service, and Azure Blob Storage.
 This app is designed to be be run locally and then deployed to Azure.

 | Function      | Local Dev | Azure Hosted |
 | ------------- | --------- | ------------ |